 JACK JAMES: Writer Judd Winick insisted on making Red Hood: Lost Days take place before “Hush” while simultaneously (and anachronistically) acknowledging Death and the Maidens, but it’s obvious he didn’t think it through.
 The “Hush” storyline works perfectly fine without the retcon of “Jason coming in before Clayface,” but, oh well, DC insisted on maintaining that idea and in the process they made a gigantic mess.

 The problem with ignoring the line about Ra’s Al Ghul’s death (therefore ignoring Talia’s brainwashing) is that it, as you said, ruins the motivation and not only that but it seems really out of character for her as well, especially when in previous issues of that same story Talia went on about how much she loved Bruce.
 Another option is to ignore the chat/sex scene, but, even then, some of the narrative is affected.
 Therefore, as you stated, the main non-flashback action of Red Hood: Lost Days #6 is quasi-canonical and only the most basic elements remain intact on the timeline.↩

 - COLLIN COLSHER: “City of Crime” contains an editor’s note that says it is a “pre War Games Batman tale.”
 Judging by the characterization and narrative within “City of Crime” it seems to fit best here.↩

 - ODI / COLLIN COLSHER: JLA #82 ends the “White Rage” story-arc.
 JLA #83 features a one-shot Superman dream tale, so none of the actual JLA members are actually in it.↩

-- Credit to FLASH FAN and RENAUD BATTAIL information and placement.↩
+- Credit to FLASH FAN, RENAUD BATTAIL, and STEPHEN LAMBERT for information and placement.↩